-The 2021 Folk Federation of New South Wales Young Folk Artists of the Year Awards are now open!
-Applications are invited until 31st May 2021.
+The 2021 Folk Fed NSW Young Folk Artists of the Year Awards are now open!
+Applications are invited until 14 June 2021.
 Solo performers and groups are eligible, in ‘under 16’ and ‘under 21’ years categories.
 For full terms and conditions read below.
 When you are ready head to the bottom of the page to submit your application.

 Each award includes $500 cash, along with a number of mentoring and performance opportunities over the year of the award including a paid performance at the Sydney Folk Festival.
 Andy Busuttil of Blue Mountain Sound is offering a 3 track demo for each of the Young Artist Awardees.
 This includes recording, mixing and mastering.